reecegeese/startup/notes.md

   ))}
 </div>
 ```
+Use the Ubuntu terminal

 git clone to clone

 cd to open folder

+code . to run code in the VS Code live server

 git pull to get new updates

 git commit to make changes

 git puch to send changes to github